ejrbuss/type-mark/docs/index.md

 $ git clone https://github.com/ejrbuss/type-mark.git
 ```

-To run the npm scripts you will need to run `npm install` as well as the
+To run the npm scripts you will need to run `npm install` as well as have the
 following global dependencies

 - [mocha](https://mochajs.org/),